ChristerAkerblom/Vehicle-tracking/writeup_template.md

 I then explored different color spaces and different `skimage.hog()` parameters (`orientations`, `pixels_per_cell`, and `cells_per_block`).
 I grabbed random images from each of the two classes and displayed them to get a feel for what the `skimage.hog()` output looks like.

-Here is an example using the `YCrCb` color space and HOG parameters of `orientations=8`, `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2)`:
+Here is an example using the `YCrCb` color using Y channel space and HOG parameters of `orientations=8`, `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2).

+Here is an exampl of a car.
 ![alt text][image2]

+Here is an example of a non car.
+![alt text][image2.5]

 #### 2. Explain how you settled on your final choice of HOG parameters.

-I tried various combinations of parameters and...
+I tried various combinations of features but and ....

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-The code for this step is contained in the code cell with heading *Extract features for training classifier* of the IPython notebook.
+The code for this step is contained in the code cell with heading `Extract features for training classifier` of the IPython notebook.
 I used both HOG and color features, spatial and histogram, for classification.
-A gridsearch method was used to find the best *C* parameter for the linear SVM classifier and a low *C=0.01* was used.
-The training test accuracy was 0.984.
+A gridsearch method was used to find the best `C` parameter for the linear SVM classifier and a low `C=0.01` was used.
+The training test accuracy was `0.984`.

 ### Sliding Window Search